wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 They said "We knew that application startup latency would be very important, especially during scale-up operations."

-This is simpler than Packer from Hashicorp.
+This is simpler than Packer from HashiCorp.

 ## Learning Resources #